II. Registration and Administration of the Written Examination:

-The initial application to the ABNM includes multiple requirements and several items of documentation that must all be submitted to PTC in a single packet, including the examination fee and the application packet must be post-marked by the examination application deadline.
+The initial application to the ABNM includes multiple requirements and several items of documentation that must all be submitted to PTC in a single packet, including the examination fee, and the application packet must be sent by email as email attachments and sent to Sherry Frier at PTC (firstname.lastname@example.org), by the examination application deadline.
 Included with the application is an ABNM application checklist that must be completed and signed by each applicant to attest to the fact that all required items are included in the application packet.
 After receipt of application packets, PTC will review and confirm the completeness of the application packet and incomplete application packets, which may include incomplete forms, will be returned as received to the applicant.
 PTC will not maintain partial or incomplete application packets and will not maintain applications from previous examinations.
 Upon return of incomplete applications, there will be an opportunity for applicants to provide the necessary documentation to complete their application.
-However, only complete applications will be accepted by PTC and all complete applications must be post-marked by the published application deadline, irrespective of whether or not an application was previously deemed incomplete and returned.
+However, only complete applications will be accepted by PTC and all complete applications must be received by email at PTC by the published application deadline, irrespective of whether or not an application was previously deemed incomplete and returned.
 A $150 portion of the application fee for the ABNM examination is a non-refundable processing fee.
 Refund policies are at the discretion of PTC and the Board of Directors.

 After successful completion of the application process, PTC will notify candidates approximately six weeks prior to the start of the testing period of the ABNM Part I-Written examination, with their Scheduling Authorization.
 This will be sent by email from email@example.com.
 If you do not receive your Scheduling Authorization email at least 3 weeks prior to the start of the testing period, please call PTC at 212-356-0660 for a duplicate.